hansonkd/puff/book/FastAPI.md

 @dataclass
 class Query:
     @classmethod
+    def auth_token(cls, context, /) -> str:
+        # All GraphQL queries have access to the Bearer token if set.
+        return context.auth_token

+    @classmethod
     def new_connection_id(cls, context, /) -> str:
         # Get a new connection identifier for pubsub.
         return pubsub.new_connection_id()